bloominstituteoftechnology/Web-Foundations-Module-3/README.md

 ### Module 3 Project

-Today we learned about the core languages of every webpage, HTML and CSS.
-In this project, we are going to practice both of those languages.
-In this project, we are going to mimic the Lambda School Alumni page (you can find that here: https://lambdaschool.com/profiles).
-We want you to create your own profile.
-Don't worry this won't be made public, it's just a fun exercise for now.
-One day you will have your own profile on that page.
+Today we learned about more about styling in CSS, we also learned about specificity and inheritance.
+CSS can be a tricky language to master because there are always multiple ways to achieve the same result.
+While learning it's best to focus on one technique at a time.
+In this project, we are going to work on our skills by adding the proper spacing to elements.
+We will be building a mock-order history page for an imaginary web store.

 ### Getting Started

-In order to get started you will need to download this project as a .zip file and open it in VS Code (like Module 1).
+In order to get started you will need to download this project as a .zip file and open it in VS Code (like Modules 1 and 2).
 Here are the instructions to do so:

 1. Click on the Green button that says Code in the upper right-hand side of the screen.
 2. You will see an option at the bottom called Download Zip.